 Effective work with organizations requires the ability to understand deeply and objectively the dynamics at work.
-By combining assessment tools with on-site inquiry, i4cl fellows develop a complex view of the ecology of an organization.
+By combining assessment tools with on-site inquiry, i4cl consultants develop a complex view of the ecology of an organization.
 Tools such as the Neethling Brain Instrument evaluate individual and team thinking preferences, while the Team Learning Survey establishes a team's strengths and growth opportunities.
 Ethnographic interviews provide a rich view of the experience of employees and the Johari window identifies individual and organizational blind spots.
-Collectively these tools and others can be used to provide a complex picture of the current state of an organization and guide our practitioners in identifying strategic recommendations for navigating an organization's unique context and competitive landscape.
+Collectively these tools and others can be used to gain insight into the complexity of the current state of an organization and guide our practitioners in identifying strategic recommendations for organizational change given their unique context and competitive landscape.

-In his Harvard Business Review article, The Big Lie of Strategic Planning, Roger L. Martin points out that in most approaches, far too much effort is focused on the planning and less on the strategy. i4cl approaches strategic planning well beyond the typical process that organizations take for periodic review and uses it to reflect, evaluate, and focus primarily on understanding and developing new strategies.
+In his Harvard Business Review article, The Big Lie of Strategic Planning, Roger L. Martin points out that in most approaches, far too much effort is focused on the planning and less on the strategy. i4cl approaches strategic planning as an ongoing exercise in reflection, evaluation, and perspective shifting that opens the group to new understanding and strategies.

 The Neethling Brain Instrument™